Residual equidistribution of modular symbols and cohomology classes for quotients of hyperbolic $n$-space: Introduction

 \section{Introduction}

-Modular symbols are certain periods of weight 2 cusp forms introduced by Birch and Manin which are an indispensable tool for studying (twisted) $L$-functions of holomorphic cusp forms \cite{Man72}, \cite{Mazur79} and for computing modular forms \cite{Cremona97}.
+Modular symbols are certain periods of weight 2 cusp forms introduced by Birch and Manin and they are an indispensable tool for studying (twisted) $L$-functions of holomorphic cusp forms \cite{Man72}, \cite{Mazur79} and for computing modular forms \cite{Cremona97}.
 Modular symbols define elements of certain cohomology groups and the results of this paper thus fit into a bigger picture of the study of (co)homology of arithmetic groups, which has received a lot of attention recently \cite{BergeronVenkatesh13}, \cite{CalegariVenk19} due to their deep connections with number theory coming from \cite{Scholze15}.

-Recently, Mazur and Rubin initiated the study of the arithmetic distribution of modular symbols and put forward a number of conjectures \cite{MaRu19}, which have received a lot of attention recently \cite{PeRi}, \cite{LeeSun19},\cite{Sun20}, \cite{BeDr19},\cite{No19}, \cite{DiHoKiLe20},\cite{petru}.
+Recently, Mazur and Rubin initiated the study of the arithmetic distribution of modular symbols and put forward a number of conjectures \cite{MaRu19}, which have received a lot of attention, see the work of Petridis--Risager\cite{PeRi}, Bettin--Drappeau \cite{BeDr19}, Blomer et al. \cite[Chapter 9]{BlFoKoMiMiSa}, Diamantis et al. \cite{DiHoKiLe20}, Lee--Sun \cite{LeeSun19}, Sun\cite{Sun20}, Nordentoft \cite{No19}, Constantinescu \cite{petru}.
 One of these conjectures (see \cite{MaRu}) predicts that (normalised) modular symbols should equidistribute among the residue classes modulo $p$.
-An average version of this conjecture was settled by Lee and Sun \cite[Theorem I]{LeeSun19} recently using dynamical methods.
+Recently, an average version of this conjecture was settled by Lee and Sun \cite[Theorem I]{LeeSun19} using dynamical methods.
 In this paper we introduce a new automorphic method for studying the mod $p$ distribution of modular symbols, which also applies to more general cohomology classes.
 As is the case in \cite{LeeSun19}, we obtain an average version of the mod $p$ conjecture of Mazur and Rubin (and its generalisations), but with further refinements.
 Using different arguments, we can actually prove the full conjecture in some special cases (specific $p$ and specific cusp forms), see Section \ref{special case}.